 The energy of the field is composed of two components: the energy of matter described by the scalar field and the energy of the electromagnetic field.
-We employ the method of variation with respect to the metric tensor to determine the energy density, which ensures that the energy momentum tensor $T^{\mu\nu}$ is symmetric.
+We employ the method of variation with respect to the metric tensor to determine the energy density, which ensures that the energy-momentum tensor $T^{\mu\nu}$ is symmetric.
 The component $T^{00}$ provides the energy density of the field configuration.
-We shall look at $T^{\mu\nu}$ as defined below
+We examine $T^{\mu\nu}$ as defined below

 where \eqref{action} denotes the action $S$.
 Because our Lagrangian is not dependent on metric tensor derivatives, $T_{\mu\nu}$ has the form

 The energy-momentum tensor is the result of the addition of two tensors